Niccolo10/Kruskal_Algorithm/README.md

 # Kruscal_Algorithm
-Theoretical report on connected components and the kruskal algorithm, with tests and related analysis.
+Theoretical report on connected components and kruskal algorithm, with tests and related analysis.